stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The list of standard tags can be found in [TelemetryTagKeys](/src/Code/TelemetryTagKeys.cs) class.

 Ways to apply tags:
-- Per instance of object which type implements `Telemetry` interface.<br/>
+- Per Item – Set tags on object which type implements `Telemetry` interface.
-  Set the `Telemetry.Tags` property on the instance.
-- Per client - pass tags to the `TelemetryClient` constructor.<br/>
+- Per Client - pass tags to the `TelemetryClient` constructor.<br/>
   These tags are automatically included in all telemetry items published by the client.
-- Per publisher - pass tags to the `HttpTelemetryPublisher` constructor.<br/>
+- Per Publisher - pass tags to the `HttpTelemetryPublisher` constructor.<br/>
   These tags are automatically included in all telemetry items published by specified publisher only.

 ## Distributed Operation Tracking

-This library is purpose-built to support **distributed operations**, where a single logical transaction spans multiple components, services, or asynchronous workflows.
+The library is intentionally designed to support distributed operations, where a single logical flow spans services, components, or asynchronous boundaries.

 To support this, the `TelemetryClient` class provides a `TelemetryClient.Operation` property that represents the current logical operation.
 Telemetry items tracked while an operation is active will automatically be associated with it.